Catherine Deneuve

 Catherine Deneuve interview on Luis Buñuel's Belle de Jour (1995)

-Next, viewers saw Catherine's undying beauty in François Ozon's comedy musical "8 Women."
-The cast was stellar: besides Deneuve, it included Emmanuelle Béart, Fanny Ardant, and Isabelle Huppert.
+Audiences then witnessed Catherine's timeless beauty in François Ozon's comedy musical "8 Women."
+The ensemble cast was incredible: alongside Catherine, it featured Emmanuelle Béart, Fanny Ardant, and Isabelle Huppert.
 The director chose a unique flower for each actress to emphasize the archetype of each character.
-Catherine, as the domineering family matriarch named Gaby, incomparable in her leopard coat, was given an orchid.
+Catherine, playing the domineering family matriarch Gaby and looking incomparable in her leopard coat, was assigned an orchid.

 A shot from the movie 8 Women